 - Tidy your work equipment away at the end of the day – if you don’t have an office, make sure you can switch off properly by putting your work stuff away.

 - Try to find somewhere quiet and set up a makeshift desk area – this will help you work comfortably and keep focused.

-- Take regular breaks – it’s easier to stay at your screen for longer when you’re working from home.
+- Take regular breaks – it’s all too easy to stay at your screen for longer when you’re working from home.
 Take tea breaks or go for a walk to break things up.